About study support

 Breakfast clubs have been shown to improve levels of punctuality and attendance as well as performance in the classroom.

-Your child’s school or local education and library board will have more information on breakfast clubs that your child can attend.
+Your child’s school or the Education Authority in your region will have more information on breakfast clubs that your child can go to.

 Homework clubs offer a place for your child to work in a supervised and supportive environment out of school hours.
-Your child’s school or local education and library board can give you more information on these.
+Your child’s school or the Education Authority in your region can give you more information on these.